JoeyE917/Flashcard-Site/README.md

 Currently allows user to select a category and number of flashcards to be generated.

 ## To do
-- Allow user to create their own flashcards and save it
+- Allow user to create their own flashcards